Skip to content

 Collingwood bylaws only allow for a brewery to be an accessory to a restaurant and take up no more than 25 per cent of the space.

-That's where Kuluzny was looking for someone who was as passionate about food as she and Noonan are about beer.
+That's where Kaluzny was looking for someone who was as passionate about food as she and Noonan are about beer.
 At the same time, Later Pizza was looking for a location with a kitchen and water capacity to run their pizzeria.

 "Our goal is to run a sustainable pizzeria within the Collingwood area.
-It’s also about keeping it affordable and inclusive to the community,” said George Russell, who owns the business along with three partners: Cole Diexler, Dan Lennox and chef Nick McGregor.
+It’s also about keeping it affordable and inclusive to the community,” said George Russell, who owns the business along with three partners: Cole Drexler, Dan Lennox and chef Nick McGregor.

 The partners hired a successful pizza operator from Los Angeles to show them the best recipe and method.